 Aspiring sportscasters enjoy one of the richest experiences any college student can have.
 Students on the WAER sports staff have enjoyed prominent positioning conducting play-by-play and game analysis during broadcast of the NCAA men's basketball tournament; major NCAA football bowl games; and championship men's lacrosse coverage.
 In addition to announcing the game action, you will learn studio hosting, engineering, and audio production.
 We boast an impressive list of alumni that have traveled the same path that you are considering now.
 Bob Costas, Mike Tirico, Marv Albert, and Ian Eagle are just a few.

 If you are interested in working at WAER, attend one of our general interest meetings in the fall and spring and speak with our staff and students.
-Or you can complete the attached volunteer application and return it to us.
+Or you can complete the volunteer application below (refresh your browser if you don't see it).
 We look forward to working with you!